franzbu/EnhancedSpaces.spoon/README.md

 For additional functionality there is the possibility of using modifier keys with your menus, for example, for creating references of a window on all mSpaces at once or tagging along with a window while sending it to another mSpace, see section [Advanced Menu Features](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#advanced-menu-features).

 There you can also see how to change the menu entries to your preferred language.
-Additionally, you are shown how to include Hammerspoon's menu into EnhancedSpaces', which has the additional benefit of making Hammerspoon's redundant, i.e., you can remove it from your menubar.
+Additionally, you are shown how to include Hammerspoon's menu into EnhancedSpaces', which has the additional benefit of making Hammerspoon's redundant, i.e., you can remove it from your menu bar.

 ## Keyboard Shortcuts